phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 209192
+#Total Number of Tweets: 709851
-#Number of Trump Tweets: 184057
+#Number of Clinton Tweets: 209695
-#Number of Sanders Tweets: 142415
+#Number of Trump Tweets: 184447
-#Number of Cruz Tweets: 133105
+#Number of Sanders Tweets: 142686
-#Number of Rubio Tweets: 30074
+#Number of Cruz Tweets: 133477
-#Number of Carson Tweets: 9371
+#Number of Rubio Tweets: 30149
-#Total Number of Tweets:
+#Number of Carson Tweets: 9398
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---